 With a remote workforce, there is a greater potential for unclear or lack of communication, so it’s imperative for managers to set clear goals and expectations around communication and deliverables.
 They should also make an effort to be in frequent contact with remote workers in order to monitor their progress and diminish feelings of isolation.
 Emails, phone conversations, and video conferencing are popular options, but you can also use messaging apps and online chat tools.

 Team building: Many remote workers struggle to build relationships with coworkers.
-Just like manager-employee relationships, it can be difficult for remote employees to connect when they have limited in-person contact.
+Just like manager-employee relationships, it can be difficult for remote employees to connect with each other when they have limited in-person contact.
 If a team is divided between co-located and remote employees, there is the added challenge of ensuring remote workers aren’t left out of spontaneous decisions and conversations happening on site.

 Building culture with a remote team is challenging, but not impossible.
-Tools such as Slack and HipChat are useful for project management and collaboration, but they also have a social aspect.
+Tools such as Slack and Microsoft Teams are useful for project management and collaboration, but they also have a social aspect.
 It’s easy to create messaging channels for watercooler conversations, share videos and articles, and have other informal interactions.
 Managers can expect more creativity and better problem solving from a team that’s personally connected.

 The Way of the Future